 (b) The planting, growing, nurturing, shaping, shearing, removal, or harvest of immature trees for Christmas trees or other ornamental purposes or minor forest products, including fuelwood.

-(c) The cutting or removal of dead, dying, or diseased trees of any size.
+- (c) The cutting or removal of dead, dying, or diseased trees of any size. - (d) Site preparation. - (e) Maintenance of drainage facilities and soil stabilization treatments.

-- (d) Site preparation. - (e) Maintenance of drainage facilities and soil stabilization treatments. - (f) Timber operations on land managed by the Department of Parks and Recreation. - (g) The one-time conversion of less than three acres to a nontimber use.
+(f) Timber operations on land managed by the Department of Parks and Recreation.